 Do Air Purifiers Make The Air Dry?

-To improve dry air conditions, you will need a humidifier that adds moisture to the air.
-An essential device to your health as breathing in dry air is not just a comfort issue.
+Dry air is a natural byproduct caused by cold weather.
+As temperature drops and the air gets colder, it loses the capacity to retain moisture.
 Dry air can aggravate dry cough, dry throat, chapped lips, nose bleed, skin rash, asthma, and eye irritation.
 It can also worsen respiratory illnesses like COPD, bronchitis, emphysema, and sinusitis.

 Why Does The Air Feels Dry With An Air Purifier?